“So let me guess,” the x-ray technician said to the rower waiting for the verdict on their injury. “You’ve recently been in a bar fight?”

 If it’s caught early, the rower could spend 2 weeks cross training and be OK for the rest of the season.
 If the rower keeps training, the rib will likely fracture.
 When the bone fractures there’s generally a painful “popping” sensation.
 It’ll be obvious to the rower that it’s broken.

 Although it is safe to row 2 months after a rib injury, the bone still isn’t totally healed.
 A healing bone will go a little bit overboard to protect itself.
-It builds up bone deposits and will have a lump over the fracture site when it’s done.
-That lumpy callus eventually gets filed down by the body, but the lump will stay on the bone for a year or more.
+It builds up bone deposits and creates a lump over the fracture site when it’s done.
+That lumpy callus eventually gets filed down by the body, but the mound will stay on the bone for a year or more.